TatianaFokina/TatianaFokina/README.md

 I prepare topics and materials for discussions, record the audio, assist with audio mixing, transcribing, captioning, and update the podcast website… In short, I handle all typical podcaster tasks.

 Occasionally, I appear as a guest on other tech podcasts, such as [the Web Stadards Podcast](https://web-standards.ru/podcast/).
-It is one of the most popular Russian-language podcasts with 28.2K subscribers on YouTube.
+It's one of the most popular Russian-language podcasts with 28.2K subscribers on YouTube.

 ## Currently learning 🎓